 Being part of Britain

-As a school, we value and celebrate the diverse heritages of everybody at Ball Green.
+As a school, we value and celebrate the diverse heritages of everybody at Ball Green Primary School.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Harvest festival during the Autumn term, and what could be more British than a trip to a pantomime around Christmas time!
 We also value and celebrate national events such as Royal weddings, the birth of a new Prince or Princess, Remembrance day, St George’s Day, St David’s Day, St. Andrew’s Day and St Patrick’s Day.

 Furthermore, children learn about being part of Britain from different specific perspectives.
 Two specific examples of when we teach about being part of Britain are: